Cosmoglobe/Commander4/README.md

 There exist several standalone helper modules in Commander4 that can be useful for simulations, plotting, parameter file parsing.
 See [5.
 Standalone Tools](#5-standalone-tools).

 ### 3.1 Parameter file
+See `params/param_explanation.yml` for an exhaustive overview of the parameter file layout.

 A parameter file is seven top-level blocks, each named after the part of the program that reads them: `gibbs`, `resources`, `output`, `components`, `experiments`, `tod_processing` and `compsep`.

 The MPI task counts are **derived**, not stated: the TOD total is the sum of the per-band `num_tasks` over enabled bands of enabled experiments, and component separation takes one task per enabled `compsep.bands` view (one for I, one for QU).
 Commander4 reports the total it needs, and `mpirun -n` must match it.